henry-shaw-g/CS121_Labs/README.md

 superb code, product of reece, asaf & henry

 ## TODO:
-purge all binaries, that dont belong on the poor github servers (did this)
+- purge all binaries, that dont belong on the poor github servers (did this)
+- make files 😳